 - pH 6.5-7.5

-The water flow should be slow because as mentioned earlier Black Moors are bad swimmers.
+The water flow should be slow because, as mentioned earlier, Black Moors are bad swimmers.

-Water changes should happen on a weekly basis where you should remove 25-30% of the water tank and replace it with new distilled water.
-Water change is very important because these fish creates considerable amounts of waste which may leave traces of ammonia in your tank that could harm or kill your fish.
+Water changes should happen on a weekly basis, where you should remove 25-30% of the water tank and replace it with new distilled water.
+Water change is very important because these fish creates considerable amounts of waste, which may leave traces of ammonia in your tank that could harm or kill your fish.

 Aquarium Filters for Black Moors

 An aquarium filter is probably the only additional equipment you are going to need to maintain these fish.
-The filter is very important to disperse the ammonia in the water, wastes, detritus and keep it clean.
+The filter is very important to disperse the ammonia in the water, wastes, and detritus and keep it clean.

 It is recommended to get an aquarium filter that is meant for twice the size of the aquarium you possess.